usnistgov/cyrsoxs/README.md

-GPU enabled RSoXS simulation (Release 1.0 - Beta version)
+Cy-RSoXS: GPU enabled RSoXS simulation
 ====================================
 * This code solves the X-ray scattering on Graphical processing units (GPU).
 Currently it supports the operation with 32 bit / 64 bit float datatypes.